giis-uniovi/retorch/README.md

 Each access mode annotation corresponds to a specific resource, which must be annotated with the following attributes:

 - `resID`: A unique identifier for the resource.
-- `replaceable`: A list of resources that can replace the current one.
+- `replaceable`: A list of Resources that can replace the current one.

 ```java
 @Resource(resID = "LoginService", replaceable = {})
 ```

-The following code snippets illustrate a test case annotated with multiple resources and access modes:
+The following code snippets illustrate a test case annotated with multiple Resources and access modes:

 ```java
 @Resource(resID = "LoginService", replaceable = {})